 In your case, a Good Manufacturing Practices (GMP) food audit may be the perfect solution.

-GMP Food Audits are Much Easier to Pass
+A GMP Food Audit is Much Easier to Pass

 Compared to a GFSI-benchmarked certification, a GMP audit is…